-Houghton College offers learning support for students through CASA.
-Any student may come to CASA for analysis of study strengths and weaknesses or advice on study and examination strategies.
+Houghton College offers learning support for students through the Academic Support and Accessibility Services Office.
+Any student may come to the Academic Support and Accessibility Services Office for analysis of study strengths and weaknesses or advice on study and examination strategies.
 Students may request course-specific peer tutoring.
 Learning support for students with disabilities is also offered.